Telesia/pop_goes_the_weasel/README.md

 * A dictionary page with a materialize collapsible component, search functionality and a sort button

-* Add, Edit and Delete word functionality
+* Add, Edit and Delete functionality

-* Login, Log Out and Sign Up functionality
+* Register, Sign In and Sign Out functionality

 * A profile page that displays words the user has added to the dictionary

 * A contact page with an easy to use form connected to EmailJS to allow anyone to contact the site owner

-* A footer located on every page with links to social media accounts, an email link and various different Northern Ireland tourism websites
+* A footer located on every page

 #### Features Left to Implement:
-*
+* A search bar feature to look up words in the dictionary

 ### Technologies Used